ai4science-amsterdam/ai4science-amsterdam.github.io/pages/colloquium.md

 **Bio:** <br/>

-Professor Kieron Burke from UC Irvine.
+Professor Kieron Burke in a distinguished professor in the Chemistry department and the Physics department at UC Irvine.
 Prof. Burke is well-known for his fundamental work on Density Functional Theory.
 The “B” in the popular “PBE”-functional stands for Burke, so several of us have probably used this DFT functional that he co-developed.
 He has worked extensively on the DFT formalism, extensions to new areas, and applications in chemistry, materials science, matter under extreme conditions, and so forth.
 Recently, he has also focused on errors in DFT and machine learned density functionals.

 <!--